SOTR654/copy/docs/Objects/Spreadsheet.md

       - type: Sheet
         description: Represents the requested page.

+  - name: Rename
+    description: This function will change the name of the file, the changes will be updated when using <code>SubmitFile</code>.
+    parameters:
+      - name: newName
+        type: string
+        description: New name.

   - name: RefreshFile
     description: Replace all changes to all pages in the file on the web, the Cell obtained will not be affected.

   - name: SubmitFile
-    description: Upload all the changes of all the pages to the file on the web.
+    description: Upload all the changes of all the pages to the file on the web (internal use parameter)

 ---